tvooo/thesis/Exploration.md

 \label{fig:contexthighlighting}
 \end{figure}

 **Theseus** is a JavaScript debugger built as a plug-in for the Brackets IDE.
 It makes use of the code editor itself and shows information inline, in the gutter and in a panel on the bottom of the Brackets window (see Figure \ref{fig:theseus}).
-Theseus is mostly used for asynchronous debugging, so the way those UI elements are used corresponds do this purpose.
+Theseus is mostly used for asynchronous debugging, so the way those UI elements are used corresponds to this purpose.
 For every function definition, Theseus shows the number the function has been called in the gutter.
 Functions that have never been called are marked with a grey background in the source code.
-Additionally, the panel on the bottom shows information about the function the cursor is positioned in^[It shows asynchronous call stacks, which are not of relevance to this thesis.].
+Additionally, the panel on the bottom shows information about the function the cursor is positioned in\footnote{It shows asynchronous call stacks, which are not of relevance to this thesis.}.

 \begin{figure}[htbp]
 \centering